-My work explores the quantification of human bodies in the modern world.
-I am particularly interested in how the sciences of human measurement have racialized and sexualized human bodies in the past and how these historical practices live on in present-day science, medicine, and society.
-I am a postdoctoral fellow at the Committee on Conceptual and Historical Studies of Science at the University of Chicago and an iSchool Research Fellow at the University of Illinois.
+My work explores how humans become embedded in technologies and how we use technologies to understand human identity.
+I am particularly interested in how human bodies become quantified in the modern world and how historical legacies of human measurement live on in present-day science, medicine, and society.
+I am a postdoctoral fellow at the Committee on Conceptual and Historical Studies of Science at the University of Chicago and an iSchool Research Fellow at the University of Illinois Urbana-Champaign.

-My book project, The Afterlives of Skulls: How Race Science Became A Data Science, is under advanced contract with the University of Chicago Press.
-The book makes visible how measuring skulls for the purpose of studying race, often assumed to be an outdated medical-scientific practice, in fact remained at the forefront of science and technology in the twentieth century.
-It reveals how the continued use of skull collections, cranial datasets, and statistical tools ensured the survival of race and racism in present-day science and society.
+My book project, The Afterlives of Skulls, is under advanced contract with the University of Chicago Press.
+The book makes visible how measuring skulls for the purpose of studying human variation, often assumed to be an outdated medical-scientific practice, in fact remained at the forefront of science and technology in the twentieth century.
+It reveals how historical skull collections, cranial datasets, and statistical tools continue to shape contemporary scientific and social understandings of human variation.

-I teach widely in history of science, medicine & technology; critical data, race, and gender studies; and science studies.
+I teach widely in history of science, medicine & technology; critical data studies, and science studies.
 I hold a Ph.D. in history from UCLA (2020) and a B.A.
 (2011) and M.A.
 (2013) in history from Utrecht University.

 Please contact me at clever [at] uchicago.edu